Meteor-Community-Packages/meteor-autoform/README.md

 * `template` (default="bootstrap3"): Specify the name of a different built-in or custom template to use.

-### afFieldLabel

-Renders a label for the field.
-The exact output depends on which template you use, but generally it is a `<label>` element with the `label` defined in the schema, or the humanized property name if no label is defined.

-The following attributes are recognized:

-* `name`: Required.
-The name of the schema key this label is for.
-* `template` (default="bootstrap3"): Specify the name of a different built-in or custom template to use.
-* Any other attributes you add will be transferred to the rendered DOM element.

 ### afFieldMessage

 Accepts and requires just one attribute, `name`, which is the name of the schema key.